 - A blatant error: If you notice an obvious mistake with your speeding ticket—like if the picture of the vehicle in question isn’t your car—contact the police department issuing the citation who may be able to dismiss the case without a hearing.

 - There are other vehicles in the photo: You may also contend that, if there are other vehicles in the citation images, the violation may have been improperly assigned to you.

 - Improper signage: You can protect your rights if the signs in the area were obstructed, missing, or non-standard.

-If you wish to contest your speed camera infraction, begin by finding a credible attorney who can help you gather the evidence necessary to fight against your allegations.
+If you wish to contest your speed camera infraction, begin by finding a Baltimore traffic lawyer who can help you gather the evidence necessary to fight against your allegations.
 An attorney will then be able to request a hearing at one of the Maryland District Courts and appeal on your behalf at the scheduled hearing.
 The attorney will make arguments to the judge and provide them with evidence that may dismiss your citation completely.

 Contact an Experienced Criminal Traffic Attorney in Baltimore After a Traffic Offense

 If you received a traffic violation from a speed camera, there’s always a possibility that the camera or a member of the Maryland Department of Transportation wrongfully cited you for speeding.
 Fight back against your ticket with the help of a traffic lawyer who contests charges in Maryland.
 An attorney like Hillel Traub will see to it that you achieve the best possible outcome in your traffic case.
 Minor traffic violations can unexpectedly cause long-term problems with your privilege to drive in Maryland, which is why it is crucial to seek intelligent representation.